-The normal load is 12 hours per semester for a full-time master's student (MDiv, MAPM, MATS, MACC) and 6 hours for a full-time ThM or DMin student.
-The Seminary has established maximum allowable loads for each semester and term (below).
-Overloads may be granted by the Dean in exceptional cases.
+The normal full-time academic load is 12 hours per semester for MDiv and MACC students, 9 hours per semester for MATS and MAPM students, and 6 hours for ThM or DMin students.
+The Seminary has established maximum allowable loads for each semester and term (below), while overloads may only be granted by the Dean in exceptional cases.

-MDiv, MAPM, MATS, MACC ThM, DMin
+MDiv, MACC MATS, MAPM ThM, DMin

-Fall 15 hours 6 hours
+Fall 15 hours 12 hours 6 hours

-Spring 15 hours 6 hours
+Spring 15 hours 12 hours 6 hours

-Summer 9 hours 6 hours
+Summer 12 hours 9 hours 6 hours